lachrist/otiluke/README.md

-We called the node module run on the forward proxy process *hijack* and the node module run on the instrumented tier process *sphere*.
+We called the node module run on the forward proxy process *intercept* and the node module run on the instrumented tier process *instrument*.

-In `Oti, the part of the instrumenter executed in the forward proxy is called *hijack* and the part of the instrumenter executed in the client tier is called *sphere*.
+In `Oti, the part of the instrumenter executed in the forward proxy is called *intercept* and the part of the instrumenter executed in the client tier is called *instrument*.
 In `Otiluke.mitm`,
 To run Transpilers must be separated into an
 Using `Otiluke.mitm` involves two